dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 ### After optimizing

-We will know the parameters that will make my representation achieve a good evaluation, via optimization.
+We will know the parameters that will make the representation achieve a good evaluation, via optimization.

-At this point we will have a trained model, and it's on us to make sure that it will generalize well when facing unseen data, to avoid overfitting.
+At this point we will have a trained model, and it's on us to make sure that it will generalize well when facing unseen data, to avoid poor performance:

 * Overfitting happens when the error is super minimized in the training data, but when checking the error in real life's data it's not so minimized.
 * Underfitting happens when the error is not minimized in the training data